Explore Lisbon City on a private half-day tour in a van

 Stop 10

-Mosteiro dos Jerónimos is the most popular monument in Portugal.
-It’s a King Manuel tribute to the great explorers of the 15th century (which includes the sea route to India founded by Vasco da Gama in 1498).
-You’ll not only learn about the Portuguese maritime discoveries, but you’ll also visit the church where Vasco da Gama is buried (you won’t go inside the monastery, but you'll visit the church).
+The Mosteiro dos Jeronimos is the most famous monument in Portugal.
+It serves as a tribute from King Manuel to the great explorers of the 15th century, including Vasco da Gama, who discovered a sea route to India in 1498.
+During your visit, you will learn about the Portuguese maritime discoveries and have the opportunity to see the church where Vasco da Gama is buried.
+Please note that while you'll be visiting the church, you won't be going inside the monastery.

 11